bignacio/dxpool/README.md

 See [the contribution guide](CONTRIBUTING.md) for details on how to propose and submit changes to this project, always observing [the code of conduct](CODE-OF-CONDUCT.md).

+You can also contribute by [creating a feature request or filing a bug report](https://github.com/bignacio/dxpool/issues).

 ## Supported compilers and platforms

 `dxpool` is compatible with C++11 on the following compilers